Frequently Asked Questions

 How much does an autopsy cost?

 An autopsy does not interfere with viewing for a funeral.
-Working with your funeral director, National Autopsy Services LLC will attempt to schedule the autopsy so as not to interrupt funeral arrangements.
+Working with your funeral director, National Forensic Autopsy and Toxicology Services LLC will attempt to schedule the autopsy so as not to interrupt funeral arrangements.

 Does insurance pay for an autopsy?